Everywhere I go, I see people working multiple, low-paid, part-time jobs, and help wanted signs for more people just like them.

 * * * * * * * * * *

-I know some people who work in auto dealerships and have for many years.
+I know some people who work in auto dealerships.
 They told me that in years past, the summer was a slow time for body shops, as there were no accidents due to snow, though there were sometimes many cars damaged because of hail.
 But now summers are just about as busy as winters.

 Cars get safer every year, so the only reason for the fatality increase is cellphone use, especially texting while driving.